-Palm's webOS now has over 5,000 apps availableAlex Wagner - Deputy Managing Editor, News Desk
+Palm's webOS now has over 5,000 apps availableAlex Wagner - Editorial Director of News and Content

 While Palm is hard at work on webOS 2.0, due to release later this year, their new platform reached another milestone today.
 According to the folks at PreCentral, webOS now has 5,000 applications available to its users, and if you include themes in that number, it jumps all the way up to 7,000.
 Palm's official App Catalog makes up the majority of the total, with over 4,000 apps.
 The remaining apps come from a variety of locations, including Palm's Web and Beta feeds, homebrew apps, and patches.